Charlie Chaplin (2002 film): Plot

 Ramakrishnan is a rich businessman in Ooty who owns an advertising company and tea estates.
-He is married to Mythili who is very possessive about her husband.
-Mythili always suspects her husband fearing that he would end up having an affair with some other girl as they are childless after 5 years of marriage, and this brings frequent quarrel between the couple.
-But Ramakrishnan is a kind hearted honest man and he takes care of his wife with great love.
+He is married to Mythili, who is very possessive about her husband.
+Mythili always suspects her husband, fearing that he would end up having an affair with some other girl, as they are childless after 5 years of marriage, and this brings frequent quarrels between the couple.
+However, Ramakrishnan is a kind-hearted and honest man, and he takes great care of his wife with love.

-Thirunavukkarasu alias Thiru is a poor photographer in the same town and initially, Ramakrishnan misunderstands Thiru to be a rogue.
-Later understands his good nature and provides him a job in his own company.
+Thirunavukkarasu, alias Thiru, is a poor photographer in the same town, and initially, Ramakrishnan misunderstands Thiru to be a rogue.
+Later, he understands his good nature and provides him with a job in his own company.
 Thiru, who was orphaned after his mother died 3 years ago, is very loyal to Ramakrishnan and Mythili and respects Ramakrishnan as his brother.
 Ramakrishnan is also very kind to Thiru.
-One day, Thiru meets a girl Susi and the two fall in love with each other.
-Susi is a social activist who voices for women empowerment, and daughter of the district judge.
+One day, Thiru meets a girl, Suseela aka Susi, and the two fall in love with each other.
+Susi is a social activist who voices for women's empowerment, and the daughter of the district judge.
 Vishwa is a close friend of Ramakrishnan and is married to Amudha.
 But Vishwa is a playboy and has affairs with many girls.
-One day, a small quarrel erupts between Ramakrishnan and Mythili following which Ramakrishnan worries thinking about his wife's continuous suspecting behaviour.
-Vishwa plans to relax Ramakrishnan by engaging a call girl Thilothama.
+One day, a small quarrel erupts between Ramakrishnan and Mythili, following which Ramakrishnan worries about his wife's continuous suspicious behaviour.
+Vishwa plans to relax Ramakrishnan by engaging a call girl, Thilothama.